 It then converts the energy (heat) from gas over to the water.
 The water feds out into the central heating system through a flow pipe and voila your home will be warm!

 Benefits of A Combi Boiler

 - Combi boilers are highly energy-efficient.
-As of 2019, it was reported that combi boilers installed in the UK have the most efficient of 92% where only 8% of the fuel is wasted only.
-So, it will help you significantly to lower your home’s carbon footprint which will ultimately reduce your heating bill.
+As of 2019, it was reported that combi boilers installed in the UK have the highest efficiency rating of 92% where only 8% of the fuel is wasted only.
+It will help you significantly to lower your home’s carbon footprint which will ultimately reduce your heating bill.

 - If you look at other traditional boilers, they only provide you an efficiency of 55% where combi boilers provide you fairly a lot more than that.
 As the efficiency of the combi boiler is 92%, so when you spend £1 on the energy it only wastes 8p which is relatively much lower.
 As a rough and estimated calculation, if you replace a non-condensing boiler which has less than 70% efficiency with a condensing boiler, then it will save you more than £300 on heating bills per year.

 - Unlike other traditional or system boiler, combi boilers come in one compact unit providing all solutions in a package.
 So, you won’t require to use bulky water tank, cylinder or any other storage that would hold your space.

 - As it is an all-in-one unit, it doesn’t require extra elements or pieces to install it.
 That’s why it is relatively easier to install than any other boilers and more cost effective for the buyer.

 - Combi boilers provide hot water on demand anytime only by tapping once or multiple at the same time.
 They always run on standby mode and waits for your instruction to kick out hot water via your thermostat.